 - these hoses are UV protected but it still helps if you can keep it out of the sun

-5 things that you can do with your old hose
+5 ways you can repurpose your old garden hose

 - soaker hose – just stab it with something sharp all the way along the length

-- protection – use it around straps or rope when staking up a tree or supporting other plants to prevent chafing
+- protection – use short pieces around straps or rope when staking up a tree after planting or supporting other plants to prevent chafing

 - rain barrel hose – cut a short length off the end that connects to the tap and use it on your water barrel to fill watering cans

 - blade protection – slit a short length and put over sharp pruning saw blades to protect the blade and you

 - door stop – place a short piece under a door to keep it from swinging shut